SeaDve/Kooha/README.md

 ### Enable hardware accelerated encoding

 Enabling hardware accelerated encoding allows the encoder to utilize GPU for more efficient or perhaps faster encoding.
-It may give errors such as `no element vaapivp8enc` depending on the featues and capability of your hardware, so it is not guaranteed to work on all devices.
+It is not guaranteed to work on all devices, so it may give errors such as `no element vaapivp8enc` depending on the features and capability of your hardware.

-To enable all the supported drivers, set `GST_VAAPI_ALL_DRIVERS` to 1, and to set Kooha to use vaapi elements, also set `KOOHA_VAAPI` to 1.
-Both are needed to be set to enable hardware accelerated encoding.
+To enable all the supported drivers and force Kooha to use VAAPI elements, set `GST_VAAPI_ALL_DRIVERS` and `KOOHA_VAAPI` both to 1 respectively.
+These environment variables are needed for hardware accelerated encoding.

-To run Kooha with both enabled, run the following command:
+To run Kooha with both set, run the following command:
 ```shell
 GST_VAAPI_ALL_DRIVERS=1 KOOHA_VAAPI=1 flatpak run io.github.seadve.Kooha
 ```